vikasxpandey/ignite/README.md

 # ignite
-Developers community built using Node.js, React.js, MongoDB and Express. (_Brad Traversy's MERN Stack tutorial_)
+Developers community built using Node.js, React.js, MongoDB and Express.

 ## Steps to follow:
 1. Run **npm install** in the root folder.
 This is the server.